Anyone from my generation knows EXACTLY who this is and why he has that soap in his mouth.

 When I became a follower of Christ, I took “This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!” as literal.

 I try to think before I speak now.
-I try to be more christ-like.
-And I fail at times.many times.
+I try to be more Christ-like.
+And I fail at times.
+Many may times actually.

 But one seeing the words on those blogs just kept my mind returning to this scripture